1. Find someone in need.

 "Last year, I photographed a single-parent family," she said.
 "It was a single father with five children, four girls and a boy, who had never had a family picture taken.
 The oldest was a teenager.
 To go 15 or 16 years without a family portrait broke my heart.
 It was really meaningful.
 There was a great family dynamic going.
 It was really fun how well the dad was doing with the kids."

 When the shoot finished, the lone girl came up to Strong to thank her.

 "You made me feel so beautiful," the girl told her.

 "That is priceless for young girls.
 It is important for them to feel beautiful."

 Photographer Ben Haslam, who helped start Utah Help Portrait with Dickinson, said he enjoys seeing the nervous excitement many of his subjects have before the session.

-"For a lot of people, it's been a long time since they have had that experience," he said.
+"For a lot of people, it's been a long time since they've had that experience, he said.
 "They want to be there.
 They feel special that day.
-It's a rewarding experience to provide someone some happiness and fun, for free."
+It is a rewarding experience to provide someone some happiness and fun, for free."

-Dickinson continues to look for donations to help pay for printing costs or for photographers willing to volunteer their time in the program.
-Click here to access the group's donation link.
+Dickinson continues to look for donations to help pay for printing costs or for photographers willing to volunteer to their time in the program.

-"We don't define 'someone in need,'" said Dickinson.
-"If anyone is struggling, financially or just having a hard time getting by – just anyone who couldn't otherwise afford professional photography – we're here for them.
+"We don't define someone in need," he said.
+"If anyone is struggling financially or just having a hard time getting by just anyone who couldn't otherwise afford professional photography we're here for them.
 It's their 15 minutes of sunshine and smiles."

-Twitter @tribtomwharton If you're interested in donating your time as a photographer or money to help pay for supplies, visit https://help-portrait.donortools.com/my/funds/46973-Help-Portrait-Salt-Lake-City-UT-2012
+If you are interested in donating your time as a photographer or money to help pay for supplies, visit https://help-portrait.donortools.com/my/funds/46973-Help-Portrait-Salt-Lake-City-UT-2012.